lvl99/frontend-es6-browserify-gulp-template/README.md

       .pipe(gulpif(gulpConfig.env !== 'development', examplePipe()))
       .pipe(gulp.dest(exampleConfig.dest))
       /**
-       * After the files have been processed, we then stream them to the browsersync server (only if watching is enabled
+       * After the files have been processed, we then stream them to the browsersync server
-       * and the server has been initialised
+       * (only if watching is enabled and the server has been initialised) */
-       */
-      .pipe(gulpif(gulpConfig.isWatching && browsersyncServer, browsersyncServer.stream())) // or browsersyncServer.reload()
+      .pipe(serverPipes.streamToServer())
   }

   return {